There is someone lies dead in the bushes,

 The Mum of Halloween

-once I had my time of glory
+once I had my stint of glory

-when they captured Psycho Corter,
+when they captured Psycho Corter

 since then I haven't had a thrilling story